Video Career Focus: Science, Technology, Engineering and Mathematics (STEM) Careers are Recommended for Graduating High School Students

 Attending college can be quite expensive for students and their families.
 Luckily, there are many college scholarships and contests available to help pay for a college education.
 Students should seek out and apply for scholarships in which they meet the eligibility requirements.
 We have information about college scholarships and contests through JLV College Counseling.
 Brief info about each scholarship is listed.
 Students are encouraged to visit the scholarship websites for further details about eligibility and requirements (view scholarships).

-Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks, gives some thoughts on the growing commentary throughout the country about the flag of the United States
+Illinois Commission on Diversity and Human Relations (ICDHR) Chairman, Rev. Clyde H. Brooks reflects on one of America's troubling events that happened in the year of 2017, "The Charlottesville Virginia

 Money for College: Scholarships of Various Types Accessible Through JLV College Counseling